No-Regret Learning in Bilateral Trade via Global Budget Balance: Repeated Bilateral Trade

-We define the regret of an algorithm $\cA$ (without the dependence on a specific sequence of valuations) as its worst-case performance: $R_T(\cA) = \sup_{\cS} R_T(\cA,\cS)$, where the $\sup$ is over the set of all the possible sequences of $T$ pairs of valuations.
+where the sequence $\cS$ induces the $\gft_t$ functions and the expectation is with respect to (possibly) randomized prices $p_t$ and $q_t$ generated by the learning algorithm $\cA$.
+One simple property that follows immediately by definition is that, for any sequence of valuations, there exists a fixed pair of identical prices that maximizes the gain from trade.
+This means that the notion of ``best price in hindsight'' is well defined, and confirms the intuition that posting two different prices only helps during learning, but does not impact the maximization of gain from trade in hindsight.
+Finally, we define the regret of an algorithm $\cA$ (without the dependence on a specific sequence of valuations) as its worst-case performance: $R_T(\cA) = \sup_{\cS} R_T(\cA,\cS)$, where the $\sup$ is over the set of all the possible sequences of $T$ pairs of valuations.

-\paragraph{Other benchmarks.} In this paper we also introduce a new (stronger) benchmark for the study of repeated bilateral trade: the best fixed budget-feasible distribution over prices.
-This benchmark captures the flexibility of the global budget balance condition, and it arises naturally from the literature on \emph{bandits with knapsacks} (see, \eg \citep{badanidiyuru2018bandits, immorlica2022adversarial}).
+\xhdr{A stronger benchmark: the best feasible distribution over prices.} In this paper we also introduce a new (stronger) benchmark for the study of repeated bilateral trade: the best fixed budget-feasible distribution over prices.
+This benchmark captures the flexibility of the global budget balance condition, and it arises naturally from the literature on \emph{bandits with knapsacks}.
 Before proceeding with the definition, let $\Delta([0,1]^2)$ be the family of all the probability measures over the measurable space $([0,1]^2, \mathcal B([0,1]^2))$, where $\mathcal B$ denotes the Borel $\sigma$-algebra.

-\begin{definition}[Best fixed distribution] For any sequence $\cS$ of seller's and buyer's valuations, we define the best fixed feasible distribution over prices as the solution of the following problem:
+\begin{definition}[Best feasible distribution] For any sequence $\cS$ of seller's and buyer's valuations, we define the best fixed budget-feasible distribution over prices as the solution of: